How Custom Work Begins

 Step 1: Consultation

 In our initial conversation I will question the form and function the new client is seeking, and ask if they have any images that reference what they think they want.
-Whether their looking for a piece of furniture, a piece of sculpture, or a painting, we beginning a dialog that informs necessary parameters defining the vision of what they are looking for
+Whether they’re looking for a piece of furniture, a piece of sculpture, or a painting, we beginning a dialogue that informs necessary parameters defining the vision of what they are looking for.

 From the information I receive I will begin the design.
-The sketches will need to satisfy the function intended, detail size and style, and clearly represent the appearance of the finish project.
+The sketches will need to satisfy the function intended, detail size and style, and clearly represent the appearance of the finished project.

 Step 2: Price and Contract